Popular Searches:

 Queen Elizabeth Olympic Park is filled with different artworks, sculptures and installations which celebrate local community and history and make world-class art accessible to all.

-Discover your favourite below and then plan your visit to see it in person!
+Click on a link on the map below to discover your favourite and then plan your visit to see it in person!
+Or read on to learn more.

 Art on the Park Trail